modios/covid-graphql/README.md

              }
            }'

-  It should return the list of countries for with we have data about the pandemic.
+ Should return the list of countries for which we have data about the pandemic.

 ### Todo
 - [x] Fetch data for single country by providing the name as input.